Editor’s Note: This blog post was originally published in April 2020 and has been revised to reflect industry updates.

 Mortgage Commitment Letter FAQs

-If you’re still unsure about Mortgage Commitment Letter processes and requirements, Contour Mortgage loan officers can provide help and assistance.
-In the meantime, consult this quick FAQs list:
+If you’re still unsure about this document’s processes and requirements, Contour Mortgage loan officers can assist.
+In the meantime, consult this quick FAQs list.

 How long is a Mortgage Commitment letter valid?